-Breast ironing (sometimes called flattening) is the pounding and massaging of a young girl’s breasts, to prevent and stunt breast growth.
+Breast flattening (often called breast ironing) is the pounding and massaging of a young girl’s breasts, to prevent and stunt breast growth.
 It is usually carried out by pressing, massaging or pounding the breasts using hard or heated objects.

 Why does it happen?